 K-9 is a character in the classic 1998 video game Fallout 2.
-If you’re not familiar with the setting, we suggest that you first read our sample Vault Dweller character profiles, which also explain the setting.
+If you’re not familiar with it, we suggest that you first read our sample Vault Dweller character profiles, which also explain the setting.

 K-9 has but the barest development, but subsequent games have more information about cyberdogs.
 He also plays a significant role in our example FO2 playthrough, featuring our sample Chosen One.

 This profile may be revised once I’ve played the later Fallout games featuring cyberdogs.

 The illustration comes from this mod by Ma-1025 , with some quick edits.

 - This profile mentions a specific video game playthrough – see our video games writeups FAQ for more.